-The Role of the Educational Academic Foundation Trainee in the EoE
+The Role of the Educational Academic Foundation Trainee in the East of England

 Congratulations on your successful application to the educational academic programme.
 We hope that you find this fulfilling and it starts you on a road as an educationalist in medicine.